Orders guide

 • Review line-level status and quantities

-Payment badges use operator-friendly wording.
-For example, canonical payment_status = awaiting_payment is shown in the app as Awaiting payment.
 This payment state applies only to active orders.
-Once an order becomes Dispatched or Cancelled, ChannelWeave automatically normalises awaiting_payment to unpaid.
+Once an order becomes Dispatched, Delivered, or Cancelled, ChannelWeave automatically normalises Awaiting payment to Unpaid.

 eBay notes